sequential-parameter-optimization/Hyperparameter-Tuning-Cookbook/603_spot_lightning_transformer_hpt.qmd

 The `HyperLight` class is used to define the objective function `fun`.
 It connects the `PyTorch` and the `spotpython` methods and is provided by `spotpython`.
 Finally, a `Spot` object is created.

+Note, the `divergence_threshold` is set to 25,000, which is based on some pre-experiments with the `Diabetes` data set.

 ```{python}
 #| label: 603_setup
 from spotpython.data.diabetes import Diabetes